We're sorry. An error has occurred

 Read More

-With liberal democracy in crisis around the world, nine contributors — all experts in their respective fields of political science, philosophy, law, cultural institutions, and diplomacy — explain the why and how we find ourselves in a state of democratic backsliding.
+With liberal democracy in crisis around the world, ten contributors — all experts in their respective fields of political science, philosophy, law, cultural institutions, and diplomacy — explain why we find ourselves in a state of democratic backsliding, what the stakes are for constitutional democracy, and how we might build a more vibrant and resilient civic culture.
+Reckoning with the bigger challenges confronting liberal democratic institutions, this group interrogates core assumptions, raises important questions about their philosophical and political origins, and asks whether liberal democracy has even been fully realized in Canada and elsewhere.

 Price: $19.99